 The Issuer believes that the rapid growth in private individuals' wealth offers significant opportunities for its Global Private Banking business.
 Currently, a large proportion of wealth generated in the UAE is managed by foreign institutions.
 Furthermore, the Issuer believes that its existing strengths, including its well respected brand, its local presence and established client relationships provide it with a firm base to continue to expand its Global Private Banking business.
 NBAD Private Bank (Suisse) SA operates as a fully independent Swiss private bank and is subject to Swiss laws and regulations, including those on confidentiality.
 NBAD Private Bank (Suisse) SA focuses on offering high net worth individuals tailor-made private banking and wealth management services.
-The Global Private Banking business also offers onshore UAE private banking services through its dedicated private banking offices in Abu Dhabi and Dubai.
+The Global Private Banking offices in Abu Dhabi and Dubai.
 The GW London office provides clients with various real estate financing opportunities.
 Client introductions are handled by both the Group network referring clients, as well as the new business brought in by the division's own private banking team.